BetStopTM will be launched in the coming months. We will have more details on the launch date soon.

 We are consulting with the wagering industry, consumers and advocacy groups about BetStop.
 This includes system design, privacy arrangements, rules and cost recovery.

 Changes were made to the Interactive Gambling Act 2001 in December 2019 to allow us to set up BetStop.

 We have made rules (the Register rules) that set the technical and operational details for BetStop.

 We consulted publicly on the rules and developing the register between February and March.

 A new law will help us recover the register’s costs from the wagering industry.
-We will make a determination that will detail how the costs will be levied on wagering providers.
+We have made a determination that details how the costs will be levied on wagering providers.

 If you are a licensed interactive wagering provider, find out more about your obligations.

 In November 2018, federal, state and territory governments launched the National Consumer Protection Framework.

 BetStop is one of 10 ways the framework will help protect users of Australian interactive wagering services.

 If you or someone you know needs help, call the national gambling helpline on 1800 858 858, or visit Gambling Help Online.